-There are nearly 3,000 Lottery retailers, such as grocery and convenience stores, that count on Lottery funds.
-About 7.6 cents of every dollar goes back to those Colorado businesses as retailer commissions, averaging approximately \$50 million per year.
+There are over 3,000 Lottery retailers, such as grocery and convenience stores, that count on Lottery funds.
+About 7.6 cents of every dollar goes back to those Colorado businesses as retailer commissions, reaching over \$60 million in FY22.